Motorcycle Insurance Minimum Requirements in Michigan

 - Motorcycle―A motorcycle has an engine displacement of more than 50 cubic centimeters.

-- Moped―A vehicle with an engine displacement of 50 cubic centimeters or less, two-brake horsepower or less, and is unable to reach a speed of higher than 30 mph on a flat service.
+- Moped―A vehicle with an engine displacement of 50 cubic centimeters or less, 2 HP or less, and is unable to reach a speed of higher than 30 MPH on a flat service.

 Michigan Motorcycle Insurance Requirements